Finding Jobs Outside the UK

 People fluent in English are often in high demand as teachers around the world and Teaching English as a Foreign Language (TEFL) is a popular option for experiencing life in another culture.
 It can also become a longer-term international career.
 Some countries will require formal TEFL qualifications and experience in order for you to teach, so it’s important to do your research on the teaching qualifications required in each country.
 Some countries such as Japan have specific teaching schemes such as the Japan Exchange and Teaching Programme (JET) that will both train you and provide employment.

 There are a number of organisations that offer international work experience.
 For example, the organisation AIESEC offers international internships in many different countries – ranging from eight weeks to 18 months.
 IAESTE is another organisation which offers international internship opportunities, mainly aimed at science and engineering students.
-The Careers Service runs an Internship Programme with summer opportunities around the world as well as shorter experiences each term in the UK.
+The Careers Service runs internship programmes with summer opportunities around the world as well as shorter experiences each term in the UK.

 Secondments